Amish Applesauce Cake – A Super Moist Applesauce Cake Recipe

 - Bake.

-It’s really not all that complicated, but the result is delicious and well worth the effort.
+It’s really not all that complicated, but the result is delicious, and the apple flavor is well worth the effort.

 Amish Applesauce Cake Ingredient List